chisophugis/lbd/source/llvmstructure.rst

 	really need to be here?
 Maybe it should be a note up above with the Cpu0 ISA tables rather than a whole section?
 If we aren't using ldi, I don't see much purpose keeping it around/mentioning it.

-..
-I will resume editing from here
+.. resume editing from here

 Replace ldi instruction by addiu instruction
 ++++++++++++++++++++++++++++++++++++++++++++